Warhammer 40,000: Dawn of War 3

 - 89 % negative mentions

-The game's stability has been widely criticized, with numerous reports of crashes, freezes, and various audio and graphical glitches.
-Many players describe the experience as "buggy" and "unpolished," leading to frustration during gameplay, particularly in the campaign mode.
-While some users note improvements post-launch, the overall consensus is that the game suffers from significant stability issues that detract from its potential enjoyment.
+The game's stability has been widely criticized, with numerous reports of crashes, freezes, and various bugs affecting gameplay and user experience.
+Many players describe it as a "buggy mess," highlighting issues such as unresponsive controls, audio glitches, and a generally unpolished feel.
+While some users note improvements post-launch, the overall consensus is that the game suffers from significant stability problems that detract from its potential enjoyment.

 “Runs great on Mac and Linux.”